ANDROİD PROGRAMLAMA(java)

 Handling Orientation Events

-<</span />Grid</span /> x:Name</span />="</span />ContentPanel"</span /> Grid.Row</span />="</span />1"</span /> Margin</span />="</span />12,0,12,0"</span />></span />
+according the vertical and horizontal settings of the controls.<</span />Grid</span /> x:Name</span />="</span />ContentPanel"</span /> Grid.Row</span />="</span />1"</span /> Margin</span />="</span />12,0,12,0"</span />></span />

 <</span />ListBox</span /> Margin</span />="</span />0"</span /> x:Name</span />="</span />listBoxPosts"</span /> MouseLeftButtonUp</span />="</span />OnTapItem"</span /> /</span />></span />